gardysaturne/az104-labs-portfolio/03-configure-virtual-networks-3B/READMe.md

 ## Purpose

-This lab series focuses on **virtual networking operations in Azure**, aligned to **AZ-104** and modeled after how a **10,000-user global organization** designs, secures, and operates network infrastructure at scale.
+This lab series focuses on **Azure virtual networking operations**, aligned to **AZ-104** and modeled after how a **10,000-user global, remote-first organization** designs, secures, and operates network connectivity at scale.

-Rather than isolated networking tasks, these exercises emphasize **real-world administrative decision-making**, including IP address planning, segmentation by trust boundary, least-privilege traffic control, private connectivity, DNS strategy, and operational diagnostics across regions.
+Rather than treating networking as isolated resources, these exercises emphasize **real-world administrative decision-making**, including service selection, IP address planning, segmentation by trust boundary, traffic control, private connectivity, global routing, and operational diagnostics across regions and environments.

 ---